-3) An independent variable:
+5) An independent variable .

-A) cannot be measured.
+A) cannot be measured

-B) cannot be represented on a bar chart.
+B) cannot be represented on a bar chart

-C) is manipulated by the experimenter in an experiment.
+C) is manipulated by the experimenter in an experiment

-D) in an experiment is determined by the other variables.
+D) is determined by the other variables in an experiment

 Answer: C

 Difficulty: Medium

+AACSB: Analytical Thinking

 Topic: Bar Charts

-4) A variable that is potentially affected by an experimental treatment is referred to as a(n):A) omitted variable.B) independent variable.C) dependent variable.D) compulsory variable.
+6) A variable that is potentially affected by an experimental treatment is referred to as a(n) .

+A) omitted variable

+B) independent variable

+C) dependent variable

+D) compulsory variable

+Answer: C

+Difficulty: Easy

+AACSB: Analytical Thinking

-Answer: C Difficulty: Easy Topic: Bar Charts
+Topic: Bar Charts